abumq/easyloggingpp/README.md

 In order to install this handler, you need a function with signature `void handler(const el::LogMessage*)` and install it at anytime using `el::Helpers::installPostLogDispatchHandler(handler)`.
 If you wish to uninstall a pre-installed handler, you can do so by using `el::Helpers::uninstallPostLogDispatchHandler()`

 Please note, if you are definitely not using this handler, it is always recommended to `#undef _ELPP_HANDLE_POST_LOG_DISPATCH`, so that if you are using a library that is using easylogging++ and has installed this handler is not triggering this anymore.
 (You may not know how expensive this handler is and hence blocking / delaying your log dispatches)

- > You should not log anything in this function.
-This is because logger would already be locked in multi-threaded application and you can run into dead lock conditions.

  > Since ver.
 9.26